mlavi/hugo/content/post/devops-maturity-diagram.md

- ... meaning that the high performers achieve agility delivering value with DevOps, run higher quality operations with less downtime, and invest their productivity gains back into further automation in order to continue a positive feedback loop of reinvestment.
+ ... meaning that the high performers achieve agility delivering value with DevOps, run higher quality operations with less downtime, and invest their productivity gains back into further automation in order to continue a positive feedback loop of DevOps success.
  DevOps success accomplishes the very definition of an agile business, which accelerates away from their competition.